Samsung/tizen-docs/docs/application/design/wearable/ui-components/progress-and-activity-indicators.md

 -   **Progress indicators**

-    A progress indicator helps users determine how long they’ll be waiting by displaying how far a task has progressed.
+    A progress indicator helps users determine how long they'll be waiting by displaying how far a task has progressed.
 You can show progress with either a percentage scale or a fraction indicator.
 The indicator will disappear when the task is completed.

     | **Progress Indicator** in developer's guides | |
     | -- | -- |